 You might have an older brother, sister, cousin or friend telling you to skip out on O-Week… but don’t listen to them.

 Wanna make the most of O-Week?
-Check out the ‘6 Steps to Surviving Orientation’ and settle into your new, exciting life as a uni student.
+Check out our blog post ‘6 Steps to Surviving Orientation’ and settle into your new, exciting life as a uni student.

 Now is the time to be financially independent rather than still being supported by your parents.